xjpvictor/mellery/README.md

 Box.com will expire the authentication if the token is not refreshed in 14 days.
 You may need to set up a cron job to access update.php at least once every 14 days.
 Update.php will do nothing but updating the token.

+## License ##

+This work uses MIT license.
+Feel free to use, modify or distribute.
+I'll NOT be responsible for any loss caused by this work.

 [b]: https://www.box.com "box.com"